Freight In vs Freight Out: Definitions and Examples

 5. Record the freight charge on the financial statements: The freight charge needs to be listed as a direct cost under the cost of goods sold on the income statement.
 It should also appear as a decrease in the inventory account on the balance sheet.

-What is Freight Out?
+What is Freight Out Operating Expense?

 Freight out is the expense incurred by a business to send finished goods to customers.
 The sales department is responsible for paying this operating charge, commonly reflected as a credit in the inventory records.
 The freight out cost is a direct freight expense that the company incurs regularly and is typically expressed as a percentage of product sales.
+Adhering to generally accepted accounting principles ensures that these expenses are consistently and accurately recorded.

 The freight out cost can vary greatly depending on the type of goods shipped, the shipping company or courier used, and the shipment’s destination.
 Freight out is typically billed by the shipping company and is reflected in the company’s financial statements as a selling expense.